-This home theater boasts an elegant black ceiling paired by brown walls and seats.
+This home theater boasts an elegant black ceiling paired with brown walls and seats.
 The wall lights and recessed ceiling lighting looks perfect for this room.

 Large home theater featuring classic movies wall decor set on the brown walls together with an elegant black ceiling lighted by recessed lights.
 The seats look unique and charming.

-A rustic style home theater featuring classy walls and vaulted ceiling with exposed beams together with a modish set of theater seats.
+A rustic style home theater featuring classy walls and vaulted ceilings with exposed beams together with a modish set of theater seats.